+There are

-There are many, many possible confirmatory experiences to be had after attaining the first stage of enlightenment, which may seem strange, simple, wonderful, even frightening.
+many, many possible confirmatory experiences to be had after attaining the first stage of enlightenment, which may seem strange, simple, wonderful, even frightening.
 What you will experience will be a function of your own nature and individual gifts.
 Remember, everything you experience is karmically configured to lead you towards understanding your own nature.

-To realise that a thing is so is to confirm it through experience.
-As this phase of the meditation unfolds, you will have many experiences which are real to you, but very difficult to articulate to others.
+is to confirm it through experience.
+As this phase of the meditation unfolds. you will have many experiences which are real to you, but very difficult to articulate to others.
 The reason for this is that they are too simple to be expressed in words.
 Yet they are profoundly satisfying to experience.